getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 This mechanism is often called "prototypal inheritance" (we'll explore the code in detail shortly), which is commonly said to be the dynamic-language version of "classical inheritance".
 It's an attempt to piggy-back on the common understanding of what "inheritance" means in the class-oriented world, but *tweak* (**read: pave over**) the understood semantics, to fit dynamic scripting.

-The word "inheritance" has a very strong meaning, with plenty of mental precedent.
+The word "inheritance" has a very strong meaning (see Chapter 4), with plenty of mental precedent.
 Merely adding "prototypal" in front to distinguish the *actually nearly opposite* behavior in JavaScript has left in its wake nearly two decades of mirey confusion.

-I like to say that sticking "prototypal" in front "inheritance" to drastically reverse its actual meaning is like me holding an orange in one hand, an apple in the other, and insisting on calling the apple a "red orange".
-No matter what confusing label I put in front of it, that doesn't change the *fact* that one is an apple and one is an orange.
+I like to say that sticking "prototypal" in front "inheritance" to drastically reverse its actual meaning is like holding an orange in one hand, an apple in the other, and insisting on calling the apple a "red orange".
+No matter what confusing label I put in front of it, that doesn't change the *fact* that one fruit is an apple and the other is an orange.

-The better approach is to plainly call an apple an apple.
+The better approach is to plainly call an apple an apple -- to use the most accurate and direct terminology.
 That makes it easier to understand both their similarities and their **many differences**, because we all have a simple, shared understanding of what "apple" means.

 Because of the confusion and conflation of terms, I believe the label "prototypal inheritance" itself (and trying to mis-apply all its associated class-orientation terminology, like "class", "constructor", "instance", "polymorphism", etc) has done **more harm than good** in explaining how JavaScript's mechanism *really* works.

 "Inheritance" implies a *copy* operation, and JavaScript doesn't copy object properties (natively, by default).
 Instead, JS creates a link between two objects, where one object can essentially *delegate* property/function access to another object.
 "Delegation" (see Chapter 6) is a much more accurate term for JavaScript's object-linking mechanism.

 Another term which is sometimes thrown around in JavaScript is "differential inheritance".
 The idea here is that we describe an object's behavior in terms of what is *different* from a more general descriptor.
-For example, you explain that a car is a vehicle but one that has exactly 4 wheels, rather than re-describing all the specifics of what makes up a general vehicle (engine, etc).
+For example, you explain that a car is a kind of vehicle, but one that has exactly 4 wheels, rather than re-describing all the specifics of what makes up a general vehicle (engine, etc).

 If you try to think of any given object in JS as the sum total of all behavior that is *available* via delegation, and **in your mind you flatten** all that behavior into one tangible *thing*, then you can (sorta) see how "differential inheritance" might fit.

 But just like with "prototypal inheritance", "differential inheritance" pretends that your mental model is more important than what is physcially happening in the language.
 It overlooks the fact that object `B` is not actually differentially constructed, but is instead built with specific characteristics defined, alongside "holes" where nothing is defined.
-It is in these "holes" (gaps in, or lack of, definition) that delegation *can* take over and, on the fly, "fills them in" with delegated behavior.
+It is in these "holes" (gaps in, or lack of, definition) that delegation *can* take over and, on the fly, "fill them in" with delegated behavior.

 The object is not, by native default, flattened into the single differential object, **through copying**, that the mental model of "differential inheritance" implies.
 As such, "differential inheritance" is just not as natural a fit for describing how JavaScript's `[[Prototype]]` mechanism actually works.

-You *can choose* to prefer "differential inheritance" terminology as a matter of taste, but there's no denying the fact that it *only* fits the mental acrobatics in your mind, not the physical behavior in the engine.
+You *can choose* to prefer the "differential inheritance" terminology and mental model, as a matter of taste, but there's no denying the fact that it *only* fits the mental acrobatics in your mind, not the physical behavior in the engine.

 ### "Constructors"